SymfonyCasts/api-platform/sfcasts/formats.md

-# Formats

-Coming soon...
+# More Formats: HAL & CSV

-Mentioned earlier that API Platform supports multiple formats.
-You can see this by going to `/api/cheeses.json` did just to see raw JSON or `.jsonld` or even `.html` which technically loads HTML documentation.
-But we all stocked at all something.
-We also mentioned something called content-type negotiation, which is the fact that adding this extension on here is kind of a hack.
-What really goes on behind the scenes and the way that you should use your API is that if you want the JSON version, you should do what our documentation does, which has actually since this `accept:` header.
-So the cool thing is that our API out of the box supports three different formats and we can choose the format and want with the `accept:` header.
+API Platform supports multiple input and output formats.
+You can see this by going to `/api/cheeses.json` to get "raw" JSON or `.jsonld` or even `.html`, which loads the HTML documentation.
+But adding the extension like this is kind of a "hack" that API Platform added just to make things easier to play with.
-Though by far the most useful is JSON-LD.
-But knowing this unlocked some cool possibilities, we can actually very easily add more formats.

-In fact, without doing anything else, API Platform supports, um, JSON Api, how JSON Xml, YAML and CSV.
-So check this out.
-If I had a terminal
+Instead, you're supposed to choose what "format", or "representation" you want for a resource via content negotiation.
+The documentation already does this and shows it in the examples: it sends an `Accept` header, which API Platform uses to figure out which format the serializer should use.

+## Adding a new Format: HAL

+Out-of-the-box, API Platform uses 3 formats... but it *actually* supports a bunch
+more: JSON-API, HAL JSON, XML, YAML and CSV.
+Find your terminal and run:

 ```terminal
 php bin/console debug:config api_platform
 ```

-to see kind of what our current API Platform configuration looks like, including um, configuration.
-So you can see it has this `formats:` key under here and this is actually telling you that we support these three minutes.
-I love the box and here are the mime types that should activate those.
-So I'm actually going to copy that entire format section because I want to add a new format, but in order to add a new format, I need to first list these formats so that we don't remove them.
-Now hello.
-I can use one of the, um, one of the builtin formats is called `jsonhal`, how it's kind of like JSON-LD, it's JSON that has some extra metadata attached to it.
-And then, and, and um, it's one of the supported versions and JSON Howell is the exact key that you need to use to support it.
-Now I'll say `mine_types:` in the mime type for this is usually `application/hal+json`.

-Cool.
-And just like that.
-If we refresh our documentation is being updated and I'll actually go and try one, she's listing.
-And here you can change this to `applications/hal+json` and you can see how it looks.
-So it has this little `_links` section whereas links to itself and we'll also have links to other related resources if they were there.
-This looks even cooler if you try out our main and points.
-So I'll select `application/hal+json` hit execute.
-And it's just cool to see how it does pagination So it has that same honor `_links` thing.
-And here it has a `first`, `last` and `next`, uh, links.
-And if we were on page 2, we would actually have a previous, I'm just kind of fun and here all the,

-So it's just a kind of a different way of a structure that's trying to solve this problem of like adding links to our data.
-And there may be some cases when having this format can be handy.
-Now, one of the forums I think actually is really handy every now and then is the fact that you can do CSV but you might not want to activate CSV across your entire application.
-So one of the cool things we can do is you can activate um, formats on a resource by for resource level.
-So back on our `CheeseListing` entity.
-Well, once again, under this kind of special `attributes` key, there's one call `"formats"`.
-Now if you want to keep all of your existing formats, you want to, you're going to need to list those first by their names.
-So `jsonld`, `json`, what I'm doing here is just kind of like mentioning these names.

-So we'll also do `html` and uh, hal JSON or `jsonhal`.
-Then if you want to add an additional one, like we want CSV just for this resource, we can say comma, `csv`, but because this is not one of the main formats inside of here, we need to specify what mind types to use second, say `={}` and then you can say `text/csv`.
-So we don't need to do this for the other ones because we're basically just activating our preexisting configuration in here about for this last one, we need to say this should be for `text/csv`.
-So now when refresh the documentation, suddenly only for this resource, which it's the only resource we have right now, but only for this resource, we have a CSV format so we can check it out down here and execute that.
-And there it is.
-Thank you.
-Even try this in our browser and say `.csv` on the end.
-And then I'll flip over and I'll just cat that file so we can see what it looks like.
-And he has line breaks with the library, sir.
-Okay.
-Because they're inside of a, um, quotes, oh, we're gonna do that same thing to get all of them, `cheeses.csv` and all cat that file as well.
+This is our current API Platform configuration, *including* default values.
+Check out `formats`.
+Hey!
+It shows the 3 formats that we've seen so far and the mime types for each - that's the value that should be sent in the `Accept` header to activate them.

+Let's add *another* format.
+To do that, copy this entire formats section.
+Then open `config/packages/api_platform.yaml` and paste here.
+This will make sure that we *keep* these three formats.
+Now, let's add a new one: `jsonhal`.
+This is one of the *other* formats that API Platform supports out-of-the box.
+Below, add `mime_types:` then the standard content type for this format: `application/hal+json`.

+Cool!
+And *just* like that... our *entire* API supports a new format!
+Refresh the docs and open the GET operation to see cheese listing 1.
+Before you hit execute, open the format drop down and... hey hey!
+Select `application/hal+json`.
+Execute!

+Say hello to the JSON HAL format: a, sort of "competing" format with JSON-LD or JSON-API, all of which aim to standardize how you should *structure* your JSON: where you data should live, where links should live, etc.

+In HAL, you have an `_links` property.
+It only has a link to `self` now, but this often contains links to other resources.

+This is more fun if we try the GET collection operation: select `application/hal+json` and hit Execute.
+It's kinda cool to see how the different formats "advertise" pagination.
+HAL uses `_links` with `first`, `last` and `next` keys.
+If we were on page 2, there would also be a `prev` field.

+Having this format available may or may not be handy for you - the awesome part is you can *choose* whatever you want. *And*, understanding formats unlocks other interesting possibilities.

+## CSV Format

+For example, what if, for some reason, you or someone who uses your API wants to be able to fetch the cheese listing resources as CSV?
+Yea, that's totally possible!
+But instead of making that format available globally for *every* resource, let's activate it for *only* our `CheeseListing`.

+Back inside that class, once again under this special `attributes` key, add `"formats"`.
+If you want to keep all the existing formats, you'll need to list them here: `jsonld`, `json`, then... let's see, ah yep, `html` and `jsonhal`.
+To add a *new* format, say `csv`, but *set* this to a new array with `text/csv` inside.

+This is the mime type for the format.
+We didn't need to add mime types for the *other* formats because they're already set up in our config file.

+Let's try it!
+Go refresh the docs.
+Suddenly, *only* for *this* resource... which, ok, we only have one resource right now... but CheeseListing *now* has a CSV format.
+Select it and Execute.

+There it is!
+And we can try this directly in the browser by adding `.csv` on the end.
+My browser downloaded it... so let's flip over and `cat` that file to see what it looks like.
+The line breaks look a bit weird, but that *is* valid CSV.

+A better example is getting the full list: `/api/cheeses.csv`.
+Let's go see what that looks like in the terminal as well.
+This is awesome!
+Fastest CSV download feature I've *ever* built.

-cool.
-So, and in addition to this, you can actually create your own custom formats if you need to return something.
-Um, there's a way, create a custom format and there, and then you can activate it exactly like when you need it.
-So kind of a powerful system.
-You have this resource and you can really express that resource and a number of different ways, including these kind of like weird formats like CSV, which sometimes you just need for random situations.
+And... yea!
+You can *also* create your own format and activate it in this same way.
+It's a powerful idea: our *one* API Resource can be *represented* in any number of different ways, including formats - like CSV - which you don't need... until that one random situation when you suddenly *really* need them.

+Next, it's time to stop letting users create cheese listings with *any* crazy data they want.
+It's time to add validation!